 Sometimes, the simplest explanation is the the most logical.
 Marcot is also a diminutive form of the name Marc. (like Billy is to William; en Picardie, peut désigner un hypocoristique de Marc).
 Recent research by Frenchman (and Marcotte descendant) Dominique René Thézé suggests that the great, great grandfather of Jacques and Nicolas Marcot was a man named "Marqot, Marcot or Marquot" born about 1460 in Marcq, France.
 Marcq-en-Breuil is located in the Picardie region of France near the Val de Somme and the loaction of what would have been Flanders in the late 15th century.
 Genealogical support for this line of descent is found in the archives of the Town Hall in Fécamp, France, as well as in the Armorial d'Artois et de Picardie (Généralité d'Amiens), and in the Armorial de Picardie: (Généralité: Soissons).
 The son of this "Le Marcot" ancestor was Arthus Marcotte, a gardiner/landscaper in Fécamp, who was born around 1510.
 Archival records in Fécamp make several references to Arthus as a well-known horticulturist who did much to beautify the city.
 The appearance of the Marcotte family name in Fécamp preceded (by as much as 75 years) - the first recorded use of the verb "marcotter."
 I propose therefore that this very specialized verb originated in reference to Arthus Marcotte,(such as pasteurization deriving from Louis Pasteur) rather than the family name deriving from the verb.
 If this theory is wrong, then by chronological evidence, the Marcotte name only 'coincidentally' resembles the verb.

-The earliest reference I have been able to find for the spelling "Marcotte" is in the mid-1300s for a Willaume Marcotte, a fief of the Provost of Saint-Ricquier, in Ponthieu, near Abbeville, in present day Picardie, France.
+The earliest reference I have been able to find for the spelling "Marcotte" is from April, 1206, at the founding of the Hospital of Artois, in the village of Hesdin, when a Lambert Marcotte is mentioned as an alderman (esquevin=echevin) of Hesdin(g), during the reign of King Philippe Auguste of France.
+The next earliest is in the mid-1300s for a Willaume Marcotte, a fief of the Provost of Saint-Ricquier, in Ponthieu, near Abbeville, in present day Picardie, France.
 This reference was a call to arms for Willaume Marcotte to fight with the French against the English for the area once known as Flanders during the Hundred years War (1338-1453) .
 There is no further mention of his family, but a Hughes Marcotte (spelled "Hue" in the archives) is found living in Abbeville 1467, and a Jean Marcotte on the same fief in 1530 and 1543.

 At least one use of the surname Turcot also originated with a descendant of the Marcotte family,¹ having originated as a "dit" name for one of Jacques Marcot's descendants, to distinguish him from another branch.
 However, the majority of the Turcotte branches have no connection to the Marcotte family.